 Your outlook is beyond pessimistic.
 You are always talking about worst-case scenarios.
 Because of this, you empathize with every disaster.
 What’s worse, you look for crises and disasters.
 Because you expect bad things to happen, worrying about things dominates your time.
 This thinking makes you a victim of things that haven’t happened.

 This unhealthy coping mechanism leads to the use of other unhealthy strategies.
 Worrying becomes addictive to the mind.
-It triggers the fight, flight, or freeze reaction, and this leads to poor decision making.
+It triggers the fight, flight, or freeze reaction, leading to poor decision making.

 You end up destroying yourself and ruining your life by running away from the pain that started the cycle.
 You must face the pain.
 It may never go away, but you can keep it from holding you in a victim mindset.